zhanpenglin9/zhanpenglin9.github.io/essays/UseOfAI.md

 ---
 ## I. Introduction

 AI is a really new tool for many different fields, and one of them is education.
 It's a tool that can understand what you're trying to look for and summarize the information for you quickly, saving you the hassle of googling everything and trying to find a match.
 However, this can also become of handiness when the AI gets misinformation or makes a mistake, so one can lose the skill to do research without it.
-The AI I had used for this call is ChatGPT<br><br><br><br><br><br>
+The AI I had used for this call is ChatGPT<br><br>

 ## II.
 Personal Experience with AI